Dental crowns – no need to panic, save your tooth with a dental crown

 We do a digital scan of your mouth, send that electronically to the lab, and then they send us a digital blueprint where we can place that in your mouth.
 Then you can smile and see what it looks like.
 It’s pretty incredible.

 Please feel free to contact us if you need further information.

 Caring for and replacing your dental crown

 No dental crown is meant to last forever.
 But with proper care, it can last for years.
 No special care is necessary other than maintaining healthy oral habits.
 This includes brushing, flossing and rinsing.
 Regular dental visits will continue to be your best friend.
-Twice yearly cleanings and exams will allow Dr. Hatcher to see any developing issues before they become major.
+Twice yearly cleanings and exams will allow the doctors at Triad Dentistry to see any developing issues before they become major.
 Also, it’s important to protect your crown during any physical activity in which you could injure your mouth by using a mouth guard.
 To put it simply, you should take care of your crown just as you would your natural teeth and it should last you for years to come.
 There are instances in which a crown may need to be replaced.
 Some of these situations include:

 - Cracks or chips – If you have some bad habits such as biting your fingernails or chewing on ice, biting on pens, etc., you can crack your dental crown.